 At Carl Warren, we are all about making things easier for you!
 This year, we want to help spice up your post-Thanksgiving meals.
 After all, leftovers are as much a part of the holiday as the feast itself.
 Instead of re-heating your stuffing and potatoes or making a turkey sandwich, here are a few easy and creative recipes that may actually make you thankful for leftovers.

 Preheat oven to 325 degrees Fahrenheit.
 Spread the Swiss Cheese onto an unfolded Crescent Roll.
 Place your leftover Turkey/Ham, Stuffing, Cranberry Sauce in the center, roll it up and bake for 15 minutes until golden brown.
 Tip: Try gravy as a dipping sauce

-Sauce: Combine Cranberry Jelly, Apple Cider Vinegar and Sugar in a saucepan over medium heat and stir until smooth.
+Sauce: Combine Cranberry Jelly, Apple Cider Vinegar, and Sugar in a saucepan over medium heat and stir until smooth.
 Note: if you don’t want to make the dipping sauce, you can always just dip the egg rolls in gravy.

 Egg Rolls: Combine Turkey or Ham, Stuffing, and Mashed Potatoes in a bowl and mix.
 Spoon the mixture into an Egg Roll Wrapper.
 Follow the directions on the Egg Roll Wrapper package on placement and how to roll.
 Seal the Egg Roll.
 Heat vegetable oil over medium heat and fry egg rolls until golden brown (typically 6-8 minutes on each side).
 Set aside and let them cool before digging in.